-Please note that all material for promotion to the rank of full professor is to be in to the division director by September 28, 2018, and in the Dean of the Faculty's Office by October 15, 2018.
-Department chairs and division directors should meet this Spring with prospective candidates to discuss the preparation of the dossier and to establish an appropriate timetable for soliciting documentation.
-Chairs must review the checklist with the division director and the candidates well before the September 28 deadline.
+Please note that all material for tenure and promotion to the rank of associate professor is to be in to the division director by February 8, 2019, and to the Dean of the Faculty's Office by February 15, 2019.
+Department chairs and division directors should meet this Fall with prospective candidates to discuss the preparation of the dossier and to establish an appropriate timetable for soliciting documentation.
+Chairs must review the checklist with the division director and the candidates well before the February 8 deadline.

-The online edition of the Faculty Handbook contains a detailed section on "Procedures for Decisions on Reappointment, Promotion, and Tenure" (Section III.E.), which should also prove helpful.
+The online edition of the Faculty Handbook contains a detailed section on "Procedures for Decisions on Reappointment, Promotion, and Tenure" (Section III.G.), which should also prove helpful.